oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 accordance with [[OpenC2-Lang-v1.0]](#openc2-lang-v10), Section 3.1.5, where:

-1. The unique name of the SBOM schema is `oasis-open.org/openc2/v1.0/ap-hunt`.
+1. The unique name of the threat hunting schema is `oasis-open.org/openc2/v1.0/ap-hunt`.
 2. The namespace identifier (nsid) referring to the threat hunting schema is:  `th`.